open-cloud/open-cloud.github.io.old/devguide_exampleservice.md

 ## Create a Synchronizer

-Synchronizers are scripts that run in a loop and check for changes to the Tenant model and apply them to the running Instances.
-In this case, we're using TenantWithContainer, which will create a Virtual Machine Instance.
+Synchronizers are processes that run continuously, checking for changes to the Tenant model and applying them to the running Instances.
+In this case, we're using TenantWithContainer, which creates a Virtual Machine Instance for us.

 XOS Synchronizers are located in the [xos/synchronizers](https://github.com/open-cloud/xos/tree/master/xos/synchronizers/)